 Waterfalls may have been commonplace in such scraggy terrain, but Pulang Bato Falls occupied a special niche for the terra-cotta wall of rock (pulang bato being red rock in the vernacular) over which water cascaded down and fanned out in a veil of white.
 A collage of colors – pristine aqua of a forest lagoon, jungle green, and tawny luster of the riverbed – framed it like a painting.

 A tad jaded about overdeveloped small town attractions, I found Pulang Bato Falls surprisingly secluded; the area around it had not been paved and choked by man-made structures.
 Touristy development was kept at bay at an unintrusive distance where, fingers crossed, it would remain.

 My mother could not make the trek down the slippery slope strewn with jagged rocks for a closer approach.
 Left at the viewing platform with the van driver, she threatened to dive down the precipice a la Superman.
 On the brighter side, she had the pleasure of beholding Pulang Bato Falls in its natural glory.

-Enchanting cascades aside, the distinct color and undulating terrain of Red Valley reveal that the landscape is still a work in progress by volcanic and tectonic forces.
+Enchanting cascades aside, the distinct color and undulating terrain of Red Valley revealed that the landscape was still a work in progress by volcanic and tectonic forces.

 Less than a year after our short excursion to Red Valley, a magnitude 6.7 earthquake rocked this side of Negros Island, causing widespread destruction and death.
-Although tremors are common here, it was the first of such scale in the island, which led to the discovery of a fault line slicing through Negros Oriental.
-As I have belatedly discovered this volcano in my backyard, there is still so much to learn about my home island, one that is seething red right under our noses.
+Although tremors were common here, it was the first of such scale in the island, which led to the discovery of a fault line slicing through Negros Oriental.
+As I had belatedly discovered this volcano in my backyard, there was still so much to learn about my home island still seething red under our noses.